 As noted in the admission section of this catalog, students who fail to provide immunization information will be barred from registration.
+SBU Online students do not need to provide proof of immunization.

 Changes of Enrollment

 During the first six (6) days of a new semester, the first three (3) days of a summer session or prior to the second weekend of a weekend format class a student may drop or add a course with no academic penalties.
 Permission of the program director and course instructor is required.